Mercedes-Benz EQS interior, tech and comfort

 The seats in the EQS are very comfortable and should offer good support on longer journeys.
 There’s plenty of adjustment up front as standard, while an optional Rear Luxury Lounge package optimises the experience for those who prefer to be driven.
 This adds ‘multi-contour’ massaging seats and a rear climate control system commanded by a tablet in the central armrest, among other items.

 Though this isn’t as sophisticated as the Airline Seat specification available in the Bentley Bentayga EWB, it is a pretty good upgrade over the basic EQS spec.
-In either case, rear legroom is very generous – although, as we’ve already mentioned, things will become less fun if you attempt to add a fifth passenger.
-While the seatbelt is there, the EQS is much more of a four-seater set-up.
+In either case, rear legroom is generous – although, as we’ve already mentioned, things will become less fun if you attempt to add a fifth passenger.
+The standard rear backrest is also too upright for our tastes – the BMW i7 has it beat here.